 - ensure that information security arrangements contained in existing agreements are reviewed and are adequate

 - monitor the compliance of third parties against your information security requirements and contractual arrangements

 There is a range of tools and support available to help you assess the information security arrangements of third parties and ensure that they meet the requirements of the University and your division, department or faculty.

 To start with, you need to record the details of any third parties who access, store or process University information, and what that information is.
-The Information Security Team has developed a template you can use to record these details.
+The Information Security Team has developed a Third Party inventory template you can use to record these details.

 Each information type (information asset) has a set of handling rules associated with it (see Information Asset Management).
 These rules, alongside the University's Information Security Policy and any specific requirements your division, department or faculty has (see Management of Information Security), form the basis of the third-party information security arrangements you will need to put in place.

 Due diligence, as it relates to information security, is the process through which you assess the information security control arrangements of any prospective third-party partners or suppliers.
 These arrangements must provide assurance that University information will be appropriately secured and comply with the handling rules for the information.
 The Information Security Team has developed a self-assessment tool for third parties, called the Third Party Security Assessment (TPSA), along with a set of guidance notes on its use.
 The Information Security Team can facilitate use of this tool on your behalf and help you interpret the results.

 It is important that any contractual arrangements you make with third parties clearly stipulate the information security measures they are required to have in place.
 A set of standard information security contractual clauses has been developed and is incorporated into any relevant purchasing process led by the University Purchasing Department.
 For other non-central procurement, please contact Purchasing for the appropriate clauses and further guidance, as well as Legal Services for advice on Data Protection when personal data is involved.